Elva Ambía

-Elva Ambía is a Peruvian award-winning educator, Quechua language activist, writer, and founder of the Quechua Collective of New York.
+Elva Ambía (born 1941) is a Peruvian award-winning educator, Quechua language activist, writer, and founder of the Quechua Collective of New York.

 Early life

 A Quechua native speaker, Elva Ambía was born in the Andean region of Huancavelica and grew up in Chincheros, Apurímac; then migrated to Lima, the country's capital.
 Due to the country's economic situation and to help her family in Peru, she migrated to the United States at the age of 22.
 In New York City she worked at sewing factories, social service offices and schools.